-The Women Who Submit blog is now OPEN for submissions for our bi-monthly publication.
+The Women Who Submit blog is now CLOSED for submissions for our bi-monthly publication.
+Please keep an eye out for a new call for submissions, coming soon.

 We are currently accepting personal essays, articles, and poetry for This Makes up the Sky: A Year of Looking Upward.